 The works re-engage abstraction as a means to establish a connectedness, and dependency, between narrative and form.
-Be it my own personal histories or associations presented through the titles or an audiences reaction to the imagery, the works primary function is to elicit unease between the readability of form, surface, objectness, assemblage and appropriation within a single visual ground.
+Be it my own personal histories or associations presented through the titles or an audiences reaction to the imagery, the works primary function is to elicit unease between the readability of form, surface, objects, assemblage and appropriation within a single visual ground.

 Represented by: Daniel Faria Gallery